dloscutoff/zephyr/README.md

 History
 -------

-Zephyr was created by [David Loscutoff](mailto:dloscutoff@gmail.com) in 2010 for his Senior Thesis as a Computer Science undergrad at the Uiversity of Nebraska at Omaha.
+Zephyr was created by David Loscutoff in 2010 for his Senior Thesis as a Computer Science undergrad at the University of Nebraska at Omaha.

 License
 -------